sameer/purisa.me/content/blog/eink_bird_clock/index.md

 ![Kindle DX Graphite](Kindle-DX-Graphite.jpg)
 *User:Evan-Amos Public Domain, via Wikimedia Commons*

-Originally released in 2010, the Kindle DX Graphite has a large 9.7" [E Ink Pearl](https://wiki.mobileread.com/wiki/E_Ink_Pearl) display, a full QWERTY keyboard and audio playback capabilities.
+Originally released in 2010, the Kindle DX Graphite has a large 9.7" [E Ink Pearl](https://wiki.mobileread.com/wiki/E_Ink_Pearl) display, a full QWERTY keyboard, and audio playback capabilities.

 I have an old Howard Miller Songbird clock that stopped working, so I decided to digitally recreate it on the Kindle.